Aliases for MYO6 Gene

 GeneCards Summary for MYO6 Gene

 MYO6 (Myosin VI) is a Protein Coding gene.
 Diseases associated with MYO6 include Deafness, Autosomal Dominant 22 and Deafness, Autosomal Recessive 37.
-Among its related pathways are ERK Signaling and Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity.
-Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
-An important paralog of this gene is MYO5A.
+Among its related pathways are Vesicle-mediated transport and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
+An important paralog of this gene is MYO10.

-Myosins are actin-based motor molecules with ATPase activity.
-Unconventional myosins serve in intracellular movements.
-Myosin 6 is a reverse-direction motor protein that moves towards the minus-end of actin filaments.
-Has slow rate of actin-activated ADP release due to weak ATP binding.
-Functions in a variety of intracellular processes such as vesicular membrane trafficking and cell migration.
-Required for the structural integrity of the Golgi apparatus via the p53-dependent pro-survival pathway.
-Appears to be involved in a very early step of clathrin-mediated endocytosis in polarized epithelial cells.
-May act as a regulator of F-actin dynamics.
+Myosins are actin-based motor molecules with ATPase activity (By similarity).
+Unconventional myosins serve in intracellular movements (By similarity).
+Myosin 6 is a reverse-direction motor protein that moves towards the minus-end of actin filaments (PubMed:10519557).
+Has slow rate of actin-activated ADP release due to weak ATP binding (By similarity).
+Functions in a variety of intracellular processes such as vesicular membrane trafficking and cell migration (By similarity).
+Required for the structural integrity of the Golgi apparatus via the p53-dependent pro-survival pathway (PubMed:16507995).
+Appears to be involved in a very early step of clathrin-mediated endocytosis in polarized epithelial cells (PubMed:11447109).
+May act as a regulator of F-actin dynamics (By similarity).
 May play a role in transporting DAB2 from the plasma membrane to specific cellular targets (By similarity).
 May play a role in the extension and network organization of neurites (By similarity).
 Required for structural integrity of inner ear hair cells (By similarity).
 Modulates RNA polymerase II-dependent transcription (PubMed:16949370).